okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/authn/index.md

 ##### Resend Voice Call as Part of Enrollment

-Use the `resend` link to send another OTP if user doesn't receive the original activation Voice Call OTP.
+Use the `resend` link to send another OTP if the user doesn't receive the original activation Voice Call OTP.

 ###### Request Example for Resend Voice Call